 - High-frequency sensors emit pulses of specific high-frequencies (~5 GHz), then measures reflection off objects (like walls) when those waves return to the sensor.
 In this manner, the whole area of detection is filled, and the reflections change when there is a moving object (like a person) in the area.
 The reflection mechanism means that the line-of-sight problems of PIR sensors are reduced, and the high frequencies emitted can penetrate most building materials.

 - Dual-technology sensors use PIR sensors together with another sensor technology, ultrasonic or microwave.
 Dual-technology sensors activate lights only when both technologies detect the presence of occupants.
 They can give a higher likelihood of “false off” conditions.
 Although one ultrasonic sensor can detect movement across large spaces, around partitions, or throughout odd-shaped rooms, a single wireless sensor could not, but several wireless PIR sensors, strategically located throughout the room, might achieve comparable coverage.

 Lighting audits are a great way to determine the cost-effectiveness of installing occupancy sensors.
 From the gathered data, our lighting engineers can determine the feasibility of installing occupancy sensors alone and/or how their installation could help reduce energy if included as part of a larger lighting project.
 This offers great opportunities for new revenue streams from existing customers and new markets.

-Stanpro Lighting Systems is dedicated to offering you, our Canadian customers the best in class when it comes to lighting solutions and control systems with our comprehensive range of occupancy and vacancy sensors to best suit your needs and applications, whether it be PIR, Ultrasonic, High-Frequency or Dual Tech.
+Stanpro Lighting Systems is dedicated to offering you, our Canadian customers, the best in class when it comes to lighting solutions and control systems with our comprehensive range of occupancy and vacancy motion sensors to best suit your needs and applications, whether it be PIR, Ultrasonic, High-Frequency or Dual Tech.